vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:TabExercise lang:sql xp:100 skills:1 key:b2a52993bc
 ## Sorting multiple columns
-Using ORDER BY to sort on multiple columns
+Try out using `ORDER BY` to sort single columns!
+Remember, to specify multiple columns, just separate the column names with a comma.

 *** =pre_exercise_code
 ```{python}